chamisf/HospitalManagementSystem/README.md

 ## Building for production

-To optimize the HospitalManagemetSystem application for production, run:
+To optimize the HospitalManagementSystem application for production, run:

     ./mvnw -Pprod clean package